Product overview

 Contracts and specs

-The canonical product rules your team wants the system to keep respecting over time.
+The canonical product rules your team wants generated code, adapted interfaces, APIs, and agent tools to keep respecting.

 OSS/Core